 Second place (9.5% share) belongs to Vinpocetine which is an active substance of Cavinton nootropic.
 It is also a component of Vinpotropile combination drug which is widely used in Russia.
 Vinpocetine is a cerebral vasodilator.
-Thus its main pharmacological effect is the improvement of cerebral blood flow, and the primary clinical use is the treatment of cerebrovascular disorders such as strokes and atherosclerosis.
+Thus its main pharmacological effect is the improvement of cerebral blood flow, and its primary clinical use is the treatment of cerebrovascular disorders such as strokes and atherosclerosis.

 Forth goes Piracetam with a share of 7.5%.
 In Russia, there are lots of piracetam-based pills produced under different brand names.
 There are different modes of administration including pills and injections.
 It is also used in hospitals.
 The most popular brand of Piracetam is Nootropil, an original Belgian drug, the ancestor of nootropics.
 Another popular product of this category is Vinpotropile which is a combination of Vinpocetine & Piracetam.

 Picamilon or Nicotinoyl-GABA ranks 5th in the rating.
 This compound is based on a synthetic combination of GABA and niacin, with the former being responsible for reducing neuronal excitability and the latter acting as a strong vasodilator.
 Its effects are similar to those of Phenibut as both drugs reduce anxiety and improve mood.
-However, unlike Phenibut, Picamilon is said to have a much stronger impact on the energy metabolism in the brain because it stimulates consumption of oxygen and glucose by the neuronal tissue.
+However, unlike Phenibut, Picamilon is said to have a much stronger impact on the energy metabolism in the brain because it stimulates the consumption of oxygen and glucose by the neuronal tissue.

 Cerepro (choline alphoscerate) is the 6th in the rating.
 Cerepro was taken out of production in 2020.
-Its analogue is Cereton by Sotex Farm which is used for the treatment of Alzheimer’s and other degenerative conditions as well as strokes.
+Its analog is Cereton by Sotex Farm which is used for the treatment of Alzheimer’s and other degenerative conditions as well as strokes.

-Ginkgo biloba extracts (Ginkoum and Tanakan) are also listed in the TOP-10 rating, taking the 7th and the 9th place respectively.
+Ginkgo biloba extracts (Ginkoum and Tanakan) are also listed in the TOP-10 rating, taking 7th and 9th place respectively.
 Ginkgo biloba is considered one of the most science-backed organic nootropics for improving memory which explains its popularity among nootropic enthusiasts.

 The last goes Ceraxon from Ferrer International (share in the group is 1.69%).
 The active ingredient of Ceraxon is citicoline, which is effective in the treatment of sensitive and motor neurological disorders of degenerative and vascular etiology.

-It’s important to note that this post does not aim at promoting certain medical products nor does it encourage self-treatment without proper medical examination beforehand.
+It is important to note that this post does not aim at promoting certain medical products nor does it encourage self-treatment without proper medical examination beforehand.
 This article focuses on the analysis of quantitative indicators i.e. units (packs) sold regardless of the pack size or the necessary course duration.
 The analysis shows that the rating largely depends on the pricing of a particular nootropic as well as its general safety of use.
-The results of the study regarding the most popular or in other words the best selling nootropics might not coincide with your personal opinion or the situation regarding these nootropics in other countries other than Russia.
+The results of the study regarding the most popular or in other words the best-selling nootropics might not coincide with your personal opinion or the situation regarding these nootropics in other countries other than Russia.